Aaaah Thailand… The land of smiles. Isn’t it?

 - I was chronically sick with bronchitis, had 3 courses of antibiotics and had to wear a mask.
 I accepted it and didn’t want to make my students or anyone else sick, but it made me feel so uncomfortable in public.
 Teaching with it on wasn’t fun either.

-- Oh ye, the staring!
+- Oh, the staring!
 Thai’s are not shy to stare!

 - If you’re white and male… The world is your oyster there.
 You are deemed rich even if you cannot afford 2 min noodles.
-Some (not all) Thai women come to the city from poorer villages and meet a foreigner, gets married or falls pregnant, she is looked after and he gets a Thai green card so it’s a win-win situation… Apparently.
+Some (not all) Thai women come to the city from poorer villages and meet a foreigner, gets married or falls pregnant, she is looked after and he gets a Thai green card so it’s a win-win situation.
+This is not the case for all but is popular in Thailand.

 - The language barrier.
 I laugh because the Thai laugh at the way we speak or at least are trying to pronounce and learn their language but their English is poor?
 The irony.